|Copyright © 2005– by|

 candidate move(s) - an initial or "first pass" analysis of a position should produce one or more candidate moves, each of which should be investigated in greater depth.
 Eventually, a player will narrow the field down to one "best" move.

 capture - in chess, capturing is only done by displacement: the enemy piece or pawn is removed from the board and replaced by the capturing unit.
-The knight is the only piece that may jump over other chessmen, either those of its own color or those of the enemy, but the knight does not capture pieces or pawns that it jumps over; only the enemy piece or pawn that occupies its landing square is captured.
+The knight is the only piece that may jump over other chessmen, either those of its own color or those of the enemy, but the knight does not capture pieces or pawns that it jumps over; only the enemy piece or pawn that occupies its landing square is captured by the knight.

 castling (to castle) - Castling is a maneuver in which the king and a rook are both moved; although two